XLNT/meirl/README.md

 > it me, irl

+⚠ VERY Work In Progress!
+As in, in compiles but there are no tests and mostly this is just for experimentation don't download this and expect to use it.

 `meirl` is a self-soverign identity implementation using counterfactual contract identities and Gnosis Safe.

 This means it: